-The production of such a detailed and robust plan reflects the importance of Walsall town centre.
+The production of such a detailed and robust plan reflects the importance of Walsall Town Centre.
 The health of the town centre has an impact on the economy of the whole Borough.
-Walsall town centre is the most accessible location to serve the catchment area and to benefit the maximum number of people, particularly in offering increased employment and training opportunities.
+Walsall Town Centre is the most accessible location to serve the catchment area and to benefit the maximum number of people, particularly in offering increased employment and training opportunities.
 It is therefore the most sustainable location for development in the Borough.
-However, the town centre economy has significantly under-performed against the national and regional average over the past 10 years with high levels of vacant units and decreased amounts of investment in the centre.
+However, the town centre economy has significantly under-performed against the national and regional average over the past ten years, with high numbers of vacant units and a decreased amount of investment in the centre.

-While there has been a considerable level of regeneration activity in the town centre in recent years, this has tended to focus on a small number of large scale projects.
+While there has been a considerable level of regeneration activity in the town centre in recent years, this has tended to focus on a small number of large-scale projects.
 Whilst the delivery of these projects is important to the overall regeneration of the town centre, there is a need for a regeneration strategy for the centre as a whole.
-The town centre would benefit from a long-term spatial plan setting out its function in terms of retail, leisure and culture, education, office-based employment and housing, provided within a high quality environment.
+The town centre would benefit from a long-term spatial plan setting out its function in terms of retail, leisure and culture, education, office-based employment and housing, provided within a high-quality environment.
 This AAP therefore provides the planning framework to support the regeneration of the town centre in the short, medium and long term.